Choosing private health insurance

 Getting private health insurance might help you avoid Lifetime Health Cover loading.

 By law, private health insurers in Australia must be registered to offer health insurance.

 Compare cover using PrivateHealth.gov.au’s online policy comparison.

 Your circumstances could change at any time.
 You might:

 - earn more money and want to increase your cover

 - start a family and want to make sure you're covered for pregnancy and birth care

 - develop a serious health condition and need to include specific treatments

-- have children who have become adults and are no longer covered on your policy
+- have children who are now adults and are no longer covered on your policy

-It is a good idea to check your private health insurance when things change.
-Make sure you've got the policy that best suits your current needs.
+Check your private health insurance when things change to make sure your policy suits your current needs.